lennonokun/hustle/README.md

     * check lower bounds while building?
     * don't need to sort entire vec
 * see how decision tree would process specific answer(s)?
+### Generation
+* add lbound gen?
+* add hgen?
+* add more things to metadata
+* default to out's settings
+* settings profiles?
+* also check wbanks and hdata?
+* range has option for single
 ### Game
 * why do my ctrl-backspaces get sent as ctrl-h's?
 * why doesn't backtab work?